Overview of Chainguard Custom Assembly

 docker pull cgr.dev/$ORGANIZATION/$CUSTOMIZED-CONTAINER:latest

-Be sure to change $ORGANIZATION to reflect the name used for your organization’s private repository within the Chainguard registry and replace $CUSTOMIZED-CONTAINER with the actual name of your container image.
+Be sure to change $ORGANIZATION to reflect the name used for your organization’s private repository within the Chainguard registry and replace $CUSTOMIZED-CONTAINER with the actual name of your customized container image.

 Note that you can also download specific builds of an container image by referencing the build’s unique digest, as in this example: